Walter White (activist): Early life

 Walter was the son of George and Madeline White.
-By the time he was born, his father had attended Atlanta University, which is still known today as one of the South's historically black colleges, and became a postal worker, an admired position in the federal government.
-His mother had graduated from the same institution and became a teacher.
+By the time he was born, his father had attended Atlanta University, which is still known today as one of the South's historically black colleges, and had become a postal worker, an admired position in the federal government.
+His mother had graduated from the same institution and had become a teacher.
 (She had been briefly married in 1879 to Marshall King, who died the same year.)
-White received a good education growing up.
 He attended the Atlanta public schools, finished the Atlanta University high school in 1912, and the college there in the class of 1916.
 This period of study enabled White to spend eight years in the old Atlanta's unusual atmosphere at its zenith.
 There he was exposed to instruction which had been enriched by a decade of W. E. B. Du Bois' research.
 Undoubtedly White's life work reflected on the "Old Atlanta University's pioneer and still unequaled contributions in Southern colored institutions of higher learning."
 The White family belonged to the influential First Congregational Church, founded after the Civil War by freedmen and the American Missionary Association, based in the North.
 Of all the black denominations in Georgia, the Congregationalists were among the most socially, politically and financially powerful.
 Membership in First Congregational was the ultimate status symbol in Atlanta.

-Of mixed race with African and European ancestry on both sides, White had features showing the latter.
+Of mixed race, with African and European ancestry on both sides, White appeared to be of European descent.
 He emphasized in his autobiography, A Man Called White (p.
 3): "I am a Negro.
 My skin is white, my eyes are blue, my hair is blond.
 The traits of my race are nowhere visible upon me."
 Of his 32 great-great-great-grandparents, only five were black, and the other 27 were white.
 All members of his immediate family had fair skin, and his mother, Madeline, was also blue-eyed and blonde.
 The oral history of his mother's family asserts that her maternal grandparents were Dilsia, an enslaved woman concubine, and her owner, William Henry Harrison.
-Harrison had six children with Dilsia and, much later, was elected president of the United States in 1840, only to serve for 31 days.
+Harrison had six children with Dilsia and, much later, was elected president of the United States in 1840, but served for only 31 days.
 Madeline's mother, Marie Harrison, was one of Dilsia's daughters with Harrison.
 Held in enslavement in La Grange, Georgia, where she had been sold, Marie became a concubine to Augustus Ware.
 The wealthy white man bought her a house, had four children with her, and passed on some wealth to them.
 White and his family identified as Negro and lived among Atlanta's Negro community (despite White and his siblings inheriting a bit less than 16 percent African ancestry and being able to pass as white).